xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 Notice how residuals above/bellow zero have most points temporally close to it also above/bellow zero as well which goes against the independence of observations assumption of OLS ❌.

+---

-In practice when analyzing time series data the presence of autocorrelation is the rule instead of the exception since in general the factors that contributed to a given observation tend to persist for a while.
+📝In practice when analyzing time series data the presence of autocorrelation is the rule instead of the exception since in general the factors that contributed to a given observation tend to persist for a while.

+---

 ## Autoregressive model solution